qrti/rasPow/README.md

 The shutdown.py script configures this pin a pulled up input and then waits for a low to shut down the Raspberry safely.

 POWER
-The ATTINY controller sets this line to switch the Raspberry's supply via MOSFET Q1 and Q3.
+The ATTINY controller uses this line to switch the Raspberry's supply via MOSFET Q1 and Q3.

 JP1
 In 'ISP' (ICSP) mode the connector allows programming the controller 'in circuit' with a suitable device.
 In operational 'OP' mode JP1 is connected according the schematic to CHKRUN_, SHUT_ and POWER.